sillydan1/aaltitoad/README.md

 ```

 ## Contributing
-If you want to contribute to the project either raise an issue, or fork the repo and register a pull request on Github.
+If you want to contribute to the project either raise an issue, fork the repo and register a pull request or reach out to [me](https://github.com/sillydan1) directly.